Aaron Winters | Executive Director, Healthcare Council | 847-334-6411

 Room 413 Stratton Building

-HB191 - Ford - Requires metal detectors at all hospital entrances, among other public buildings.
+Ford -Mandates metal detectors at hospital entrances, among other public buildings.
 Chamber is opposed.

 C-600, 6th Floor Michael A. Bilandic Building

-There were no healthcare-related rules proposed since our last update.
+There have been no healthcare-related rules proposed since our last update.

 Second Annual Women in Business Conference